 Are you considering asking a relative to do a DNA test to help you with your research, or to figure out exactly how you are related to them?
 There so many great reasons to do a DNA test, but sometimes it can be hard to find the right words, or to anticipate what your relative’s objections might be.

-Or maybe it’s you who has objections.
-Who knows, you just might find yourself convinced at the end of this post.
+Or, maybe it’s you who has objections.
+You just might find yourself convinced at the end of this post.

-Objection #1: “I already know everything about my family tree”
+Objection #1: “I already know about my family tree”

 DNA can help do this for you.

 But even more interesting is the idea that there is something in your family’s past that you don’t know about.
 Maybe most of your family tree is correct, but maybe there is one slight mistake that has caused an entire branch to be added incorrectly to your tree.